April 2026

 Cluster count holds at ~1.0 for both models on both benchmarks.
 The lift is continuous-variance, not discrete-mode.
 Both scaffolds commit to one strategy per problem; panel orbits that strategy across a wider arc.

-The pass@k signature — search that compounds
+The pass@k signature

-Pass@k on AIME 2024+25 (n=16, 20 problems) Panel trails at every k but the gap narrows monotonically — +15.6 pp closure from k=1 to k=16. panel (ours) Qwen3 thinking 0% 25% 50% 75% 100% .225 .402 .483 .550 k = 1 k = 4 k = 8 k = 16 Δ −50.6pp Δ −44.6pp Δ −39.0pp Δ −35.0pp Closure: −50.6pp → −35.0pp = +15.6pp over 16× sampling.
+Pass@k on AIME 2024+25 (n=16, 20 problems) Panel trails at every k, but the gap narrows monotonically: +15.6 pp closure from k=1 to k=16. panel adapter Qwen3 thinking 0% 25% 50% 75% 100% .225 .402 .483 .550 k = 1 k = 4 k = 8 k = 16 Δ −50.6pp Δ −44.6pp Δ −39.0pp Δ −35.0pp Closure: −50.6pp → −35.0pp = +15.6pp over 16× sampling.

-Table 02Gap closure across slices — the diversity signature replicates
+Table 02Gap closure across slices, the diversity signature replicates

 Slice k range Gap at k=1 Gap at k_max Closure